Royal Ascot visitors must pay for fashion faux pas

 "We can't afford to continue to pay for transgressions," said Smith, adding that any profit from the sales would go to charity.

-Most racegoers welcomed the rules which were sent out with tickets last year and publicized online.
+Most racegoers welcomed the rules which were sent out with tickets last year and publicised online.

 "We need to bring some class and elegance back into this world where so many girls look trashy," said Mimi Theobald, 28, a milliner from Inverness, Scotland, from under a huge white hat with a tartan bow and black and white feathers.